dTile/DT/docs/spec.md

-# Decimal Tile System (DTS)
+# Decimal Tile Notation (DTN)

 ## Goal
-Enabling an interchageable and short notation of map tiles on 2D maps or cubes on 3D simplified maps using only decimal numbers instead of the use of commas, brackes or vectors that represent degrees, minutes and seconds.
+Enabling an superimposing grids n maps using short notation of tiles on 2D maps or cubes on 3D simplified maps using only decimal numbers instead of the use of commas, brackes or vectors that represent degrees, minutes and seconds.
 This method enables a mathematical representation of a set cubes that may be used on virtual 3D printer for printing a model of a spatial area such as a city block, a room or a mountain.
 The process of 3D printing requires a preliminar definition of the positions of "raw material cubes" that are supposed to be glued on each layer starting with elevation 0 and doing the same at more eleavated surfaces.

 ## Motivation
-A simple use of numbers that may represent areas for fast and coherent reference for the use of Real Estate agencies, gaming applications, nature disaster repsonse teams that need to set up evacuation areas and so on.
+A simple use of numbers that may represent areas for fast and coherent reference for the use of Real Estate agencies, gaming applications, nature disaster repsonse teams, evacuation area assignment, traffice management and so on.

 ## Assumptions
 The algorigthms use a simplified Mercator projection mapping model and the "bbox" notation concept.
 This concept assumes that the ground zero of a cube or box is the southwestern and deepest point which is located within its space boundaries.
 That concept requires a second set of numbers that represent the opposing corner or verix.
 Thus any, cube or box space that is parallel to the surface of the earth can be represented by an array of 6 coordinats.